Medical Subject Headings

 The data for Descriptors and Qualifiers are updated annually and users of the data are encouraged to obtain the new year's data.

 Supplementary Concept Records (formerly Supplementary Chemical Records) are updated in-house on a daily basis and are released in XML weekly (Sunday).
 They are coordinated with 2015 MeSH descriptors so that the data elements that refer to specific descriptor, such as the <HeadingMappedTo> element, have been updated to match a descriptor in 2015 MeSH.

-MeSH Descriptors and Qualifiers are also published annually in a printed version, including MeSH Trees.
+MeSH Descriptors and Qualifiers are only published electronically, including MeSH Trees.